Get Outdoors in Seattle This Summer (Updated July 9, 2020)

 This will be a unique summer in Seattle, as we gradually re-open businesses and resume more normal life during the Covid-19 era.
-We anticipate that, as usual, July, August, and September will be the best times to visit this summer.
+We anticipate that August and September will be the best times to visit this summer.
 Those who choose to travel can look forward to cheaper airfares and fewer crowds because most conventions and cruise ship sailings will not be happening this year.

 What can healthy travelers do to have fun in Seattle this summer, while maintaining safe practices like social distancing, wearing a mask when spending time in close spaces with others, and frequent handwashing?
 We know that being outdoors is generally safer than being inside, so our recommendation is to focus on outdoor activities this year.
 Enjoy mild weather, many hours of daylight, and stunning outdoor scenery that is typical for summer in our corner of the world.

 We anticipate that most Seattle leisure activities will be available in a few weeks.
-Restaurants will be opening up limited indoor and patio dining in Phase 2 of our pandemic recovery, probably in early June.
-Non-essential travel and many leisure activities (except for large sporting events and conventions) will be opening up during Phase 3, probably in early July.
+Restaurants are open and offering limited indoor and patio dining at 50% capacity now.
+Non-essential travel and most leisure activities (except for large sporting events and conventions) will be opening up in our area during Phase 3, hopefully in late July.
 For more details on Washington’s planned re-opening, see https://www.governor.wa.gov/news-media/chart-washingtons-phased-approach

 Here are our top picks on what to do in Seattle this Summer!